The son of a FIFA World Cup winner, Marcus Thuram is writing his own story in the Bundesliga with Borussia Mönchengladbach.

 "He's improving.
 It's promising.
 He plays as a second central striker and is one of the players we're following.
 Even if his dad wasn't called Lilian, we'd follow him anyway." – France coach Didier Deschamps, a teammate of Lilian

 "He's going to be a great player.
 He's going to have a great future." – Former Saint Etienne coach Jean-Louis Gasset

 "He's a player for big events." – Former Ajaccio coach Albert Cartier

-"He's a fast, robust and dangerous assailant who fits very well in our squad and we are sure he will make his way in the Bundesliga." - Gladbach sporting director Max Eberl
+"He's a fast, robust and dangerous forward who fits very well in our squad, and we are sure he will make his way in the Bundesliga." - Gladbach sporting director Max Eberl